-2.2 Procedures For Students Re-Taking Classes
+2.2 Repeating Failed Classes

-A student may repeat any course (except independent study classes) to improve a grade previously earned at KHHS or another school.
-If the course to be repeated is required for graduation, it should be repeated the next time that the course is offered.
-A KHHS course should not be repeated for credit at another school.
-The new grade and credits earned at KHHS completely replace the old grade and credit in computing grade point average, although the earlier grade remains on the student's transcript as a No Credit(NC).
+A student may repeat a failed course to improve a grade previously earned.
+The new grade and credits earned will replace the old grade and credit in computing grade point average.
+The failed grade does remain on the student's transcript.